-Presently Indian women are facing toughest time as far as their routine personal and professional life is concerned.
+Presently Indian women are facing toughest time as far as their routine personal and life is concerned.
 Mental and physical torture of women has become quite common and their safety is at stake.
 One of the problems behind this situation is lack of knowledge of legal and constitutional rights of a woman.
 Most unfortunate part of this is even women are not fully aware about their rights.
 Through this article I am going to share few legal and constitutional rights of a woman.

 Our Indian constitution was written in an era when the social condition of Indian women was very poor and need an urgent reform.
 She was mentally and physically tortured in the society.
 She was struggling to find her social status and a respectable place in the society.
 At that time Indian women were in a need of some laws in order to improve their social position and to ensure proper safety against mental and physical torture.
 At that time Dr. B. R. Ambedkar, author of our Indian constitution, took certain constructive and much needed steps in favor of Indian women to make them independent and socially strong and today we can see the revolutionary change in the position and image of Indian women.

 Due to the revolutionary changes brought by our constitution and efforts made by Indian women, they have earned themselves a respectable position in the society.
 Now they are treated equally with men.
 Today women are everywhere and to be precise women are in space, women are in corporate, women are in politics, women are in entertainment field, women are in defense field and the list goes on.